AGiv-lab/reading-notes/README.md

 2. Second item - **Diminish Obstacles**
 3. Third item - **Success**

--find the root of the problem\
+- find the root of the problem\
--articles, email, videos are small diversions\
+- articles, email, videos are small diversions\
--pleasures that result from determination will far outweigh instant gratification
+- pleasures that result from determination will far outweigh instant gratification

 ###### Room to Practice Syntax